SEA Games Tuneup Pasig Aries Toledo Mens 200 March 24

 Aries Toledo Humble Beginnings

-In conclusion, doors opened for Aries Toledo, who was approached by National Coach Sean Guevara in 2015.
+In conclusion, doors opened for Aries Toledo, which National Coach Sean Guevara approached in 2015.

 2017 SEA Champion ‘Rondo’ Toledo and 2013 SEA Champion Jesson ‘The Panda’ Cid Before teaming up with PATAFA coach Sean Guevara.